romaricpascal/implicitjs/packages/babel-plugin-transform-last-statement/README.md

     - [ ] ForStatement
     - [ ] ForInStatement
     - [ ] ForOfStatement
+  - [ ] Declarations
+    - [ ] Variable declaration
+    - [x] Function declaration (Use explicit return for functions, as they might be last to make the code more readable, taking advantage of hoisting)
 - [ ] Handle the 3 places to return from
   - [ ] Top level program
   - [ ] Functions